oceanprotocol/docs/discover/networks/bridges.md

 We suggest using the following solutions to transfer Ocean tokens between Ethereum mainnet and Polygon or BSC.

-## Binance Smart Chain (BSC) Bridge
+## BNB Smart Chain Bridge

-To transfer Ocean tokens to and from the Binance Smart Chain, we recommend using the [Binance Bridge](https://www.bnbchain.org/en/bridge).
+To transfer Ocean tokens to and from the BNB Smart Chain, we recommend using the [Binance Bridge](https://www.bnbchain.org/en/bridge).
 BSC offers various options such as withdrawing crypto from [Binance](https://www.binance.com/en) and utilizing the [Binance Bridge](https://www.bnbchain.org/en/bridge).
 You can refer to the Binance Academy article "[How to Get Started with BSC](https://academy.binance.com/en/articles/how-to-get-started-with-binance-smart-chain-bsc)" for more information.

 {% hint style="warning" %}
 In case you opt for an alternative bridge option and intend to transfer tokens to Binance, it is **crucial** to ensure that the contract address you are sending the tokens to is correct.